 - 🥇 ExpressVPN.
 While it’s not totally free, this is my all-round favorite VPN for Windows in 2023, and it comes with a 30-day money-back guarantee, so you can try it risk-free for a month.
-It has world-class security, super-fast connection speeds, unlimited data, 3,000+ servers in 90+ countries, allows 5 connections, and can access top streaming sites like Netflix, Hulu, and Amazon Prime.
+It has world-class security, super-fast connection speeds, unlimited data, servers in 100+ countries, and it works reliably with top streaming sites.

 VPNs are one of the best ways to protect your data on Windows while online.
 And if you’re budget conscious, you’ll be looking for a free VPN that can give you good security as well as fast speeds.

 However, free VPNs are never as good as premium ones.
 In fact, most free VPNs are unsafe, slow, or simply don’t work.
 Premium Windows VPNs like ExpressVPN will always give you better security, faster speeds, and a smoother experience overall.

 That said, there are some good free VPNs for Windows out there.
 I tested dozens of VPNs to see if I could find fast, reliable, and secure VPNs that won’t cost you a dime, and narrowed them down to this list of my top 5 free Windows VPNs in 2023.

 Quick summary of the best free VPNs for Windows in 2023:

 - 🥇1.
 ExpressVPN — Best VPN for Windows in 2023.
 Airtight security, lightning-fast speeds, intuitive interface, unlimited data, huge server network, and excellent streaming, torrenting, and gaming support.
 Although not 100% free, it does have a 30-day money-back guarantee, so you can test it out risk-free.